 I'm a paragraph.
 Click here to add your own text and edit me.
 I’m a great place for you to tell a story and let your users know a little more about you.

 The Inge Foundation commissioned her to curate an evening of previously unpublished and unproduced short works, she entitled Inge: Complex, featuring the world premieres of six “lost” one-acts by William Inge, in conjunction with their first publication; Lifetime Achievement tributes to David Henry Hwang and Arthur Kopit; and the 100th Birthday Tribute to Williamof the mothe Yale Repertory Theater.

-Her smash hit, Love Loss and What I Wore, by Nora Ephron and Delia Ephron, produced by Daryl Roth, was met with unanimous critical acclaim, broke all existing off-Broadway box office records, won the Drama Desk Award for Best Unique Theatrical Experience, and ran a record 3 years in New York, featuring rotating celebrity casts.
-Karen directed over 150 of our most celebrated comediennes in the show off-Broadway: Rosie O’Donnell, Jane Lynch, Fran Drescher, Rhea Perlman, Tyne Daly, Natasha Lyonne, Kate Mulgrew, and Janeane Garofolo, among them.
+My smash hit, Love Loss and What I Wore, by Nora Ephron and Delia Ephron, produced by Daryl Roth, was met with unanimous critical acclaim, broke all existing off-Broadway box office records, won the Drama Desk Award for Best Unique Theatrical Experience, and ran a record 3 years in New York, featuring rotating celebrity casts.
+I directed over 150 of our most celebrated comediennes in the show off-Broadway: Rosie O’Donnell, Jane Lynch, Fran Drescher, Rhea Perlman, Tyne Daly, Natasha Lyonne, Kate Mulgrew, and Janeane Garofolo, among them.
 Additional companies have played on virtually every continent, and the show is now enjoyed world-wide.